-To calculate the share of U.S. workers earning a living wage, we leverage the full predicted salary distribution for each individual worker at a company to identify what point in the distribution - or percentile - falls above or below the living wage threshold.
-For example, if the living wage value of \$24.16 per hour fell at the 25th percentile predicted wage for a given worker, we would assume that there is a 75% likelihood that the worker is earning a living wage.
-We then average across the likelihoods for individual workers within the company, weighting by each of their representative weights previously calculated to account for the fact that worker observations come from an online-only population
+To calculate the share of U.S. workers earning a family living wage, we leverage the full predicted salary distribution for each individual worker at a company to identify what point in the distribution - or percentile - falls above or below the local living wage threshold.
+For example, if the living wage value for Lincoln County, Maine of \$24.57 per hour fell at the 25th percentile predicted wage for a given worker located in that geography, we would assume that there is a 75% likelihood that the worker is earning a living wage.
+We then average across the likelihoods for individual workers within the company, weighting by each of their representative weights previously calculated to account for the fact that worker observations come from an online-only population.

-In the figure below, we can see a simplified example of how this calculation would play out for that fictional company ACME and its seven workers and how the representative weights help paint a more accurate portrait of the share of living wage earners at a given company:
+In the figure below, we can see a simplified example of how this calculation would play out for the fictional company, ACME, and its seven workers and how the representative weights help paint a more accurate portrait of the share of living wage earners at a given company:

-Company Employee ID Occupation Percentile Matching a Living Wage Likelihood of Making a Living Wage Representative Weight Likelihood x (Representative Weight / Sum of Weights)
+Company Employee ID Occupation Percentile Matching a Living Wage Likelihood of Making a Living Wage Representative Weight Likelihood x Representative Weight

-ACME 1 Cashier 90 10% 4 0.013
+ACME 1 Cashier 90 10% 0.05 0.005

-ACME 2 Engineer 10 90% 8 0.232
+ACME 2 Engineer 10 90% 0.15 0.135

-ACME 3 Cashier 85 15% 10 0.048
+ACME 3 Cashier 85 15% 0.20 0.03

-ACME 4 Sales Representative 5 95 % 3 0.092
+ACME 4 Sales Representative 5 95% 0.17 0.1615

-ACME 5 Sales Representative 40 60% 3 0.058
+ACME 5 Sales Representative 40 60% 0.14 0.084

-ACME 6 Cashier 92 8% 2 0.005
+ACME 6 Cashier 92 8% 0.13 0.0104

-ACME 7 Engineer 2 98% 1 0.032
+ACME 7 Engineer 2 98% 0.16 0.1568

-Raw Average 54% Weighted Average 48%
+Raw Average 54% Weighted Average 58%

-Fair Pay Within Industry Score
+Relative Pay Within Industry Score

-The Fair Pay Within Industry Score is designed to compare a company's pay to its industry peers', across all occupations.
-In other words, it assesses whether a company is paying more or less fairly on aggregate than its industry peers for similar roles.
+The Relative Pay Within Industry Score is designed to compare a company's pay to its industry peers', across all occupations.
+In other words, it assesses whether a company is paying better or worse on aggregate than its industry peers for similar roles.

-To calculate the score, we compare the median salary for a given role at a company to the median salary for that role across the company's industry and compute the percent difference between the company and industry value.
-To get the final score, we then average all the calculated percent differences by role for the company.
+To calculate the Score, we compare the median salary for a given role at a company to the median salary for that role across the company's industry and compute the percent difference between the company and industry value.
+To get the final Score, we then average all the calculated percent differences by role for the company.

-The figure below provides a stepwise example of how the Fair Pay Within Industry Score would be derived for three fictional companies - ACME, WONKA, and STARK - within the same industry.
+The figure below provides a stepwise example of how the Relative Pay Within Industry Score would be derived for three fictional companies - ACME, WONKA, and STARK - within the same industry.

 ACME WONKA STARK

-Occupation Industry Median
+Occupation Median Salary Industry Median

 Cashier \$21,000 \$31,500 \$42,000 \$31,500

 Engineer \$75,000 \$85,250 \$65,750 \$75,000

 Sales Representative \$66,000 \$45,000 \$70,000 \$66,000

-Occupation Percent Diff
+Occupation Percent Difference from Industry Median Salary

 Cashier -50% 0% 25%

 Engineer 0% 12% -14%

 Sales Representative 0% -47% 6%

-Ave

-FAIR PAY WITHIN INDUSTRY SCORE -17% -12% 6%
+Average (Across Occupations) RELATIVE PAY WITHIN INDUSTRY SCORE -17% -12% 6%

-To interpret these results, we can assume that a value of 0% for the Fair Pay Within Industry Score means that the company's comparative pay across roles is identical to that of the typical company in its industry, so a higher positive value indicates fairer pay.
-In our example, fictional company STARK, on average, is paying 6% more fairly than the typical company in its industry, while WONKA and ACME are paying 12% and 17% less fairly on average.
+To interpret these results, we can assume that a value of 0% for the Relative Pay Within Industry Score means that the company's comparative pay across roles is identical to that of the typical company in its industry, so a higher positive value indicates better pay.
+In our example, fictional company STARK, on average, is paying 6% better than the typical company in its industry, while WONKA and ACME are paying 12% and 17% worse respectively, on average.